LeoStavropoulos/open-movie-db-search/README.md

 * Searches for movies or tv-series that exist in The Open Movie Database, by title.
 * Displays movie's/series' basic info, such as title, release date, genre, plot, etc.
 * Shows movie's/series' poster image.
-* Gets IMDb, Rotten Tomatoes and MetaCritic ratings, provided that they exist in the database.
+* Gets IMDb, Rotten Tomatoes and MetaCritic ratings, provided that they exist in the database and redirects the user to the respective page.

 ## Upcoming Features
 * Install app on your device (PWA).
 * Add movie/series to watch-list.
 * Show movie's/series' trailer.
-* Go to IMDb's/RT's/MC's respective page.

 ## Technologies Used
 ![HTML, CSS, JavaScript, jQuery, GIT](https://skillicons.dev/icons?i=html,css,js,jquery)